BerkeleyLab/gasnet/docs/memory_kinds.md

-This API is implemented as described in the API Proposal (with some renames relative to their first appearance, as detailed earlier in this document), This includes the conditional definition (defined to `1` or undefined) of `GASNET_HAVE_MK_CLASS_CUDA_UVA` and/or `GASNET_HAVE_MK_CLASS_HIP`, each of which is defined only when the respective headers and libs were located at configure time *and* one is using ibv-conduit in FAST segment mode.
+This API is implemented as described in the API Proposal (with some renames relative to their first appearance, as detailed earlier in this document), This includes the conditional definition (defined to `1` or undefined) of `GASNET_HAVE_MK_CLASS_CUDA_UVA` and/or `GASNET_HAVE_MK_CLASS_HIP`, each of which is defined only when the respective headers and libs were located at configure time *and* one is using ibv or ucx conduit in a supported segment mode.
 Otherwise these feature macros will be undefined.

 While these feature macros have only a conditional definition, the enum values `GEX_MK_CLASS_CUDA_UVA` and `GEX_MK_CLASS_HIP` are both